hildjj/bidding/precision-transfers.md

               2step!) strength (or AK if 5 step) NewSuit!) asking
     1N prefer 3N to 4S
+      2S 6+S, 8-10
-      2X! slam interest, cue bid
+      2CDH! slam interest, cue bid
       2N!
-11-13, no shortness
+11+, no shortness
+      3S!
+6+S, 11+, no shortness,
-      3X! shortness
+      3CDH! shortness
       3N 8-10
+    2N! asks for shortness
+      3H!
+11+, no shortness
+      3CDS!
+Shortness
+      3N! min, no shortness
     2* Natural
   1S!
 8+ HCP.
 Balanced, or semi-balanced with strength outside longer suits (e.g. 5m4M22) (see [below](#1c-1s-responses))
   1N!
 8+HCP, 5+ clubs, unsuitable for NT
     2C see 1C-1H
     2DHS natural
-    2N asks for shortness (must have, or NT would have been ok) 2C!
+    2N! asks for shortness (must have, or NT would have been ok) 3C!
+11+, no shortness, 6+C
+      3DHS!
+Shortness
+      3N! min, no shortness, 6+C
+    3N stop
+  2C!
 8+HCP, 5+ diamonds
     2D see 1C-1H
     2HS natural
-    2N Forcing to 3N
-      3X Extra values, cue bid
-      3N min
+    2N! asks for shortness
+      3D!
+11+, no shortness
+      3CHS!
+Shortness
+      3N! min, no shortness
   2D!
 8+HCP, 5+H
-    2H! see 1C-1H
+    2H see 1C-1H
     2S natural
-    2N forcing to 3N
-      3X Extra values, cue bid
-      3N min
+    2N asks for shortness
+      3H!
+11+, no shortness
+      3CDS!
+Shortness
+      3N! min, no shortness
   2H 4-7, 6!H (like weak 2)
   2S 4-7, 6!S (like weak 2)
   2N!
 GF 3-suiter (4441, 5440 with bad 5)